 How do you choose the right type of kiln for your needs?
 The answer comes down to: What do you work with most?

-A fiber kiln, with fast-heating embedded elements, is the best choice for firing silver clay, and it can be used for longer firing programs.
+A ceramic fiber kiln, with fast-heating embedded elements, is the best choice for firing silver clay, and it can be used for longer firing programs.
 The artist should keep in mind, though, that the kiln will produce fewer firings over its life as a result of firing these materials.

-A brick kiln will be serve better, and longer, for firing the metal clays with long firing times, and it can also be used to fire fine-silver clay.
+A firebrick kiln will be serve better, and longer, for firing the metal clays with long firing times, and it can also be used to fire fine-silver clay.
 The kiln may not fire these pieces as quickly as the fiber kilns and will take longer to cool enough for the artist to handle the pieces, but the elements will last longer between replacements.